pratyakshm/WinRice/doc/Main-brief.md

 ## Notes

-- Diagnostic data is switched to default/minimal for all devices - and set to optional in Windows Insider devices.
+- WinRice sets your Diagnostic data to Required level.
+But if you're a Windows Insider, WinRice switches your Diagnostic data to Required + Optional level.

-- Feedback notifications is switched off in all devices - and not configured in Windows Insider devices.
+- Feedback notifications are not tweaked in Windows Insider devices.

 - Windows Update policies are only configured on devices running the retail version of Windows 11/10.
 Windows Update policies are only applied to Windows editions that support Group policies.
 These are Education, Enterprise, Enterprise LTSC and Professional editions.

+- Windows Update policies are not configured on devices running Windows pre-release software (read: Windows Insider).

 ---